ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-24-connecting-github.md

 date: 2020-06-24T15:04:10.000Z
 featuredpost: false
 featuredimage: /img/connecting-github.png
-description: As beginner, even simple tasks like creating a new GitHub repository to access from your desktop can seem overly complex.
+description: As a beginner, even simple tasks like creating a new GitHub repository to access from your desktop can seem overly complex.
 tags:
   - coding
   - GitHub